1. GOD AND HIS WORD

 7. GOD’S ELECTION OF GRACE

 We confess that those in this life who, through the Gospel, have been called, enlightened, sanctified, and preserved in the true faith, have from eternity been elected according to God’s unmerited love to this adoption as His children, and have been chosen in Christ “before the creation of the world” to be heirs of everlasting life.
-Therefore Christians can and should be sure of their salvation, since God’s promise is steadfast and His gracious election to salvation stands firm.
-We reject the teaching that there is an eternal election to damnation (double predestination) and that the offer of salvation which God makes through the Gospel is not earnestly intended for all people.
-In faith we accept the teaching of Scripture that those who are saved are saved by the grace of God alone, and that those who are lost are lost because of their own unbelief and hardness of heart.
+Therefore Christians can and should be sure of their salvation since God’s promise is steadfast and His gracious election to salvation stands firm.
+We reject the teaching that there is an eternal election to damnation (double predestination) and that the offer of salvation that God makes through the Gospel is not earnestly intended for all people.
+In faith, we accept the teaching of Scripture that those who are saved are saved by the grace of God alone and that those who are lost are lost because of their own unbelief and hardness of heart.

 Rom.
 8:26- 39, Eph.
 1:3-6, 2 Thes.
 2:13-14, 1 Tim.
 1:15, 2 Tim.
 1:12, Ezek.
 33:11, Hos.
 13:9.

 8. THE CHURCH AND THE MINISTRY

 We confess that there is one holy Christian Church that consists of all those who from the heart truly believe in Christ as Savior and Lord.
 This Church, in its essence, is invisible to our eyes since no one can judge the sincerity of another’s heart, but it is known to God.
 We believe that the Church is to be found wherever the Word of God and